Have you been injured in an accident that wasn't your fault?

-Each year, we help hundreds of people in Great Harwood, Lancashire and throughout the UK get compensation for:
+Each year, we help hundreds of people in Great Harwood, Lancashire and throughout the UK get the compensation they deserve.

 Can I claim?